Kristina Chan: Impossible Measures

 Upon her return to London, Kristina was invited by the Cartographic Collections Manager Dr. Katie Parker to explore the rich collection of scientific instruments in the Royal Geographical Society Archives.
 The RGS is home to over two million maps, instruments and artefacts spanning over 500 years of exploration.

-The Impossible Measures exhibition also features the series Habitable Climes and a selection of works entitled View Finding.
-The former is a luminous set of five screen prints reflecting the notion of dividing the planet into ‘habitable climes’, as illustrated by objects from The Sunderland Collection.
+This series is a luminous set of five screen prints reflecting the notion of dividing the planet into ‘habitable climes’, as illustrated by objects from The Sunderland Collection.
 According to a theory first described by Aristotle, the Earth was thought to have five climes: two habitable, ‘temperate’ climes, two ‘frigid’ zones and a ‘torrid’, hot zone.

 Zona Temperata, clima ii (2025).
 Pigment print with screen print on Japanese Kozo Natural 110gsm, 90 x 110 cm.
 Edition of 5.